rpatterson/plone.app.testing/plone/app/testing/api.rst

 Common Conveniences
 ===================

-When using the plone.app.testing.api.PLONE_DEFAULT_FIXTURE layer then a few commonly useful things will be set up.
+When using the plone.app.testing.api.PLONE_DEFAULT_TESTING layer then a few commonly useful things will be set up.

     >>> portal = layer.portal